sumitkar02/portfolio-cv/README.md

 # 🌐 Portfolio CV — Sumit Kar

-A modern, responsive **Full Stack Developer Portfolio Website** built with clean HTML, CSS, and JavaScript.
-This project showcases my skills, projects, and contact information with a polished UI, dark mode support, and accessibility-first design.
+A responsive portfolio website built using HTML, CSS, and JavaScript as a front-end development project.
+This demo showcases layout design, UI structure, dark mode implementation, and accessibility-focused styling.
+Content is sample/demo data for presentation purposes.

 ---